-During this convening, attendees will experience what a day in the life of a student looks like, witness the impact of innovative, equity-centered solutions on students and families, hear from GOODprojects’ partners, and learn what it takes to launch community-based initiatives.
+During this convening, attendees experienced what a day in the life of a student looks like, witnessed the impact of innovative, equity-centered solutions on students and families, heard from GOODprojects’ partners, and learned what it takes to launch community-based initiatives.

 Dr. Erin Athey